-Beautiful track and quite the surprise, as this is the first time Judah releases a stripped down, acoustic song.
+Beautiful track and quite a surprise, as this is the first time Judah releases a stripped-down, acoustic song.

 3 – MY BLEACH

-Overdriven guitar riffs change the tone to this CD yet again.
-The sound in “MY BLEACH“ is dirty thanks to those fat guitar riffs, slow-paced, melodic bassline and preying bass-drum driven drums.
+Overdriven guitar riffs change the tone of this CD yet again.
+The sound in “MY BLEACH“ is dirty thanks to those fat guitar riffs, slow-paced, melodic bassline, and preying bass-drum-driven drums.

 His mid-tones are rock solid, even going for long notes and, as those notes fade out, effortlessly give them a twist by going for a crescendo.

-This is not only an insanely charismatic performance by Saito but also confident display of skill.
+This is not only an insanely charismatic performance by Saito but also a confident display of skill.

 The song itself has an underlying feeling of “I love you so I want to change myself for you and meet you halfway” which, for those that have followed the drama CDs is a big moment in Judah’s character development.